NicholasSamaroo/Udacity-Android-Projects/README.md

 # Udacity-Android-Projects
-List of Android projects completed by me from lessons provided by Udacity.
+Android projects completed by me.
+Lessons were provided by **Udacity** which were created in collaboration with **Google**.
 Course names include:
   - **Grow With Google Challenge Scholarship: Android Basics**
   - **Advanced Android App Developement**
   - **Developing Android Apps**